vnurkov/digital-cv/README.md

 ### (2018-present) System administrator, Combell Group, Soﬁa, Bulgaria

-On my current position as a systems admin, I have gained experience in managing cloud infrastructure using VMware vCenter and OpenStack virtualization platforms and further experience in handling task such as:
+On my current position as a systems admin, I have gained experience in managing cloud infrastructure using VMware vCenter and OpenStack virtualization platforms and further experience in handling tasks such as:

-- Managing `.deb` boxes
+- #### Managing `.deb` boxes

 ```bash
 for x in $(cat iplist); do echo "Deny from ${x}" >> .htaccess; done